AdobeDocs/app-builder/guides/security_overview.md

 A developer can still choose to unprotect a specific action by setting the `require-adobe-auth` annotation to `false` or by deleting it and redeploying the application with `aio app deploy` afterwards.
 However, we strongly recommend to validate these changes against the application security requirements, and to keep the `require-adobe-auth` annotation value to `true` for any action integrating with one or several [Adobe Product APIs](https://www.adobe.io/apis.html).

-Note that Project Firefly doesn't offer 3rd party API management at this stage, and similar authentication/authorization handling against 3rd party services should be managed by developers within their custom action codes for the time being.
+**Note:** Project Firefly doesn't offer 3rd party API management at this stage, and similar authentication/authorization handling against 3rd party services should be managed by developers within their custom action codes for the time being.

 ### Tenant isolation